Afroza-Sharmin-Urmi/Object-Detection-Model-Cat-and-Dog/README.md

 # Object-Detection-Model-Cat-and-Dog
 Train and Deploy an object detection model to recognize cat and dog in an image.

+     (NB: Please read the Description of Model Implementation and Analysis pdf file for details description with visual.)

                                                1. Data Annotation and Pre-processing